chingc/phtml/README.md

 # pxml [![Build Status](https://travis-ci.org/chingc/pxml.svg?branch=master)](https://travis-ci.org/chingc/pxml)

-Programmatic XML is a simple tool that helps you write XML programmatically.
+Programmatic XML is a simple tool that helps you generate XML programmatically.

-## Features

-- Easy to use
-- Single module
-- No dependencies

-## Support

-Tested on Python 3.3 and 3.4.

 ## Usage

 Simply import the module into your Python project.
+There are no dependencies.

 ``` python
 >>> from pxml import PXML